syedsaqib2457/php-hash/documentation/add_system_user_authentication_token_scope.md

 The value is either `1` if the request is authenticated or `0` if the request isn't authenticated.

-The request must have a valid `system_user_authentication_token` to be authenticated.
+The request must have a valid `system_user_authentication_token` value to be authenticated.

 ### data [created_timestamp]